 Penny Starr with CNS News: Can you be more specific about what kind of dangers have been put forth with the GMO’s in the Greenpeace’s, I’m not familiar with it, I apologize, so I wanted to know if you could be more specific about what they’re saying is dangerous and how that is not true, thank you.

 Dr. Rich Roberts: So, one of the things that they did very early on was to say you’re going to take genes out of an organism that normally would not mate with a plant.
 Okay….it’s a fish or it’s a bacterium or it’s something that would not normally mate with a plant.
 And therefore, it must be dangerous, because otherwise the plants would already have these genes.
 And so, it becomes very easy to scare people.
 And I’m sure you have observed politicians on all sides and in all countries, this is a way in which they gain power.
-You scare people, and then, you say ah but I will protect you from all of this danger…and in this case, we’ll ban GMO’s.
+You scare people, and then, you say “Aha” but I will protect you from all of this danger…and in this case, we’ll ban GMO’s.
 And there are many ways in which they chose to stress what sort of dangers there might be.

 Now, you could argue that in the early days maybe we didn’t know enough, and maybe this was reasonable.
 Most biologists would have argued otherwise, but nevertheless, it was not a difficult argument to make that there might be dangers.
 But we’ve had 30 or 40 years of this now, we know that these things are safe.
 But apparently Greenpeace is still living back in the 80’s when they first got going on all of this.
 And, they just need to stop it.
 Is that enough?